German court confirms euro zone bailout scheme is legal

 STILL DOUBTS ON OMT

-There were no direct comments on the legality of the European Central Bank's "unlimited" bond-buying scheme, the flagship emergency measure against the debt crisis.
+As expected, Vosskuhle did not make any direct comments on the legality of the European Central Bank's "unlimited" bond-buying scheme, the flagship emergency measure taken since the debt crisis began four years ago.

 That court is seen as less of a threat to the OMT, which was announced by ECB chief Mario Draghi in 2012 and helped to keep the euro zone together by promising potentially unlimited purchases of the sovereign bonds of member states.